 PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Ipsley Alders Marsh SSSI has aquatic interest The River Arrow and the Bow Brook flow over clay substrate and are generally nutrient rich.
 Each contains populations of brown trout as well as good invertebrate fauna.
 Bankside cover especially old pollarded willows, although incomplete in many places, can be of a much higher quality than on the Avon itself.
 Where banks are treeless, eutrophication and lack of shade has lead to a rich growth of broad-leaved plants particularly on the lower reaches of the Bow Brook Low Flows caused by licensed abstraction of water from aquifers and rivers for agricultural irrigation, potable water supply and industrial purposes, illegal abstractions and natural drought.
 This affects smaller brooks including the Bow Brook and can have an impact on bankside vegetation Changes in agricultural land use - the conversion of grazed wet grassland to cultivated land can have an impact on riverine ecology.
-Agricultural run-off changes the water chemistry of the river and leads to eutrophication as in the Bow Brook The Bow Brook is specifically mentioned in targeting statements for Worcestershire to encourage the conservation and enhancement of the rivers and streams Species-poor scrub in a mosaic of habitats - an example is provided of Ipsley Conservation Meadows in Arrow Valley Country Park (breeding birds, invertebrates) Any future development applications on allotment sites should assume the presence of slow worms and an appropriate planning condition be made requiring a specialist herpetofauna survey to be undertaken When developments occur in urban areas, encourage developers to consider the needs of the slow worm and to landscape sites accordingly Seek to ensure that development proposals incorporate wildlife habitat features where appropriate Ensure that a connecting network exists between green spaces and residential areas Encourage accessibility to greenspaces and appropriate wildlife h Consider the need for the protection and enhancement of river corridors and floodplains as part of a planning obligations policy
+Agricultural run-off changes the water chemistry of the river and leads to eutrophication as in the Bow Brook The Bow Brook is specifically mentioned in targeting statements for Worcestershire to encourage the conservation and enhancement of the rivers and streams Species-poor scrub in a mosaic of habitats - an example is provided of lpsley Conservation Meadows in Arrow Valley Country Park (breeding birds, invertebrates) Any future development applications on allotment sites should assume the presence of slow worms and an appropriate planning condition be made requiring a specialist herpetofauna survey to be undertaken When developments occur in urban areas, encourage developers to consider the needs of the slow worm and to landscape sites accordingly Seek to ensure that development proposals incorporate wildlife habitats The Dagnell End Brook is home to a scattered population of the White-Clawed Crayfish The review of the Worcestershire BAP (consultation draft) includes the following objectiv Consider the need for the protection and enhancement of river corridors and floodplains as part of a planning obligations policy